bitcoin-sv/arc/doc/README.md

 ## Strict cumulative fees validation

-The fature is extention of the "Cumulative Fee Validation".
-It adds checking the lenght of unmined ancestors chain to validation.
+This feature is an extension of the "Cumulative Fee Validation".
+It adds checking the length of unmined ancestors chain to validation.
+It adds checking the length of unmined ancestors chain against the setting of child pays for parent limitation `limitcpfpgroupmemberscount` of the connected nodes.

 ### Usage